aitana125/practical_2/README.md

 - Almost finished the layout of index.html
 - Updated the images to the repo
 - Almost finished the layout of contact.html
+- The about.html is giving me trouble so I'm moving on to the other pages.